-This leads you to reach for the ball, causing that outside-in swing path we’ve been mentioning.
+This leads you to reach for the ball, causing that outside-in swing path we’ve mentioned.
 Simply slide things back a little in your address and see if it makes a difference.

-Change your grip: If you’re a right-handed golfer struggling to rectify a slice, you may find that your left hand is too far underneath the club.
+Change your grip: If you’re a right-handed golfer struggling to rectify a slice, you may find your left hand too far underneath the club.

 This is what causes the face to open at the point of impact.
 Simply rotating your left hand clockwise will strengthen your grip and prevent you from opening the clubface.

 Tuck your elbow in: Another cause of the dreaded slice is the position of your right elbow (if you’re right-handed).

 Tucking your elbow into your ring and keeping it there during your backswing will prevent the outside-in swing motion from occurring.
 Well worth a try!

 Transfer your weight: To execute a great tee shot, you need to transfer your weight from front to back, then back to the front again as you go through the motions of your swing.

 Leaving your weight on your back foot can cause you to open the face and slice the ball.
 Practicing the correct weight transfer is another easy way to cut out your slice.

 We would recommend trying each of the above steps out on the range.
 If you don’t see any results, you should approach a coach or golf pro to help you fix your lineup.